GCB (TV series)

 GCB (also known as Good Christian Bitches and Good Christian Belles) is an American comedy-drama television series developed by Robert Harling, produced by Darren Star, and starring Kristin Chenoweth, Leslie Bibb, Jennifer Aspen, Miriam Shor, Marisol Nichols, and Annie Potts.
-Based on the semi-autobiographical 2008 novel Good Christian Bitches by Kim Gatlin, the series centers on a recently widowed woman who moves her family back to the upscale Dallas-area town where she grew up.
+Airing on ABC, the series was based on the semi-autobiographical 2008 novel Good Christian Bitches by Kim Gatlin.
+The series centers on a recently widowed and financially ruined woman who moves her family back to the upscale Dallas-area town where she grew up.

-The series debuted on ABC as a mid-season replacement for Pan Am in the 2011–12 television season, on March 4, 2012.
-On May 11, 2012, both series were canceled by ABC.
-In its series finale, GCB drew 5.6 million viewers.
+The series debuted on March 4, 2012, as a mid-season replacement for Pan Am.
+The tenth and final episode aired on May 6, 2012, and the series was cancelled five days later.

-A reboot of the series, also titled Good Christian Bitches, was greenlit by The CW in November 2018.
+A reboot of the failed, short-lived series was considered by The CW in November 2018, and again in October 2019 as a high-school focused series, but neither concept moved beyond the exploratory stage.

 Synopsis

-The series follows Amanda Vaughn (Leslie Bibb), former high-school "Queen Bitch" and recently widowed mother of two, who returns to her hometown of Highland Park, Texas, an enclave of Dallas.
+The series follows Amanda Vaughn, former high-school "Queen Bitch" and recently widowed mother of two, who returns to her hometown of Highland Park, Texas, an enclave of Dallas.
 Formerly rich, Amanda lost everything when her husband was exposed as stealing billions of dollars from investors and died in a car crash with his mistress.
-She meets the former schoolmates she used to mock: Carlene Cockburn (Kristin Chenoweth), the new "Queen Bitch"; Sharon Peacham (Jennifer Aspen), who was beautiful in high school and is now heavy and insecure and does the bulk of Carlene's bidding; glamorous business mogul Cricket Caruth-Reilly (Miriam Shor), whose husband, Blake (Mark Deklin), is gay; and Heather Cruz (Marisol Nichols), a powerful Dallas real-estate agent.
-Amanda and her teenage children move in with her wealthy 60-something mother Gigi Stopper (Annie Potts), who tries to influence Amanda's parenting and style choices, and gives her advice about strategic maneuvering among these women.
+She meets the former schoolmates she used to mock: Carlene Cockburn, the new "Queen Bitch"; Sharon Peacham, who was beautiful in high school and is now heavy and insecure and does the bulk of Carlene's bidding; glamorous business mogul Cricket Caruth-Reilly, whose husband, Blake, is gay; and Heather Cruz, a powerful Dallas real-estate agent.
+Amanda and her teenage children move in with her wealthy 60-something mother Gigi Stopper, who tries to influence Amanda's parenting and style choices, and gives her advice about strategic maneuvering among these women.
 While Amanda has grown considerably since high school and wants to move on with her life, Carlene and the others still resent Amanda.
 They don't believe she's changed and are out to drive her away.